-We were told by Simone de Beauvor that, "One is not born, but rather becomes, a woman” — in essence, gender is a social and cultural construct with no objective basis in biology or otherwise.
-It doesn’t matter if you wear pink or blue, men and women were fundamentally the same underneath the colours and despite their genitals.
+We were told by Simone de Beauvoir that: “One is not born, but rather becomes, a woman” — in essence, gender is a social and cultural construct with no objective basis in biology or otherwise.
+It doesn’t matter if you wear pink or blue, men and women were fundamentally the same underneath the colours and in spite of their genitals.
 All gender differences could be accounted for by conditioning, culture and/or society.
 Men were men, and, women were women, but it doesn’t matter, and if it does — it shouldn’t.

 Contemporary activists, like those who would praise John Lewis for eliminating gendered clothing, however, belong to a new wave of thought.
 Second-wave Women’s Studies (late 50s, 60s, and 70s) has given way to the more recent Gender Studies (late 80s, 90s, and 00s) which overlaps with the even more recent Queer Studies and Trans-activism (00s,10s).
-Generally these activists would assert that being conditioned as either Gender is physiologically harmful as many don’t feel comfortable with the Gender they were assigned at birth.
+Generally these later activists would assert that being conditioned as either Gender is physiologically harmful as many don’t feel comfortable with the Gender they were assigned at birth.
 Suddenly the colours you wear as a child are a Big Deal — fundamental to your development — and by extension, the fabric of our society.
 This school of thought holds that Trans-individuals are victims of cruel accidents of birth which must be remedied precisely because Gender is important and substantial.

 But what about the big bad “B” word?
 Historically, biology is a bad basis for public policy.
 Catastrophic, in fact.
-Policy is best when the State disregards biology (amongst many other things) and treats us all as individuals, but should it be so casually dismissed in academia by Second-wave feminism or treated as it is now Gender Studies majors?
+Policy is best when the State disregards biology (amongst many other things) and treats us all as individuals, but should it be so casually dismissed in academia as it was by Second-wave feminists, or treated as it is now by Gender Studies majors?
 Gender activists pick from the aforementioned two theories interchangeably despite the fact that the premises on which they are based are fundamentally diametrical.
 Whilst Women/Gender Studies activists may be able to treat biology as they please, the same cannot be said for the non-social sciences, economics, and medicine.
 Transitioning sex is a serious, and by most of the accounts that I’ve read, a painful and unpleasant experience.
 Shouldn’t activists decide whether Gender is substantial or frivolous before championing the procedure, or even before banning pink/blue clothes for girls/boys?

 Either Gender is superficial and fluid, and can be changed on a whim simply by dressing or cutting one’s hair differently.
 Blue?
 Pink?
 Both?
 It doesn’t matter.
 Or Gender is so substantial, that feeling as though you have been born to wrong Gender is a living hell on Earth — with the victim being trapped in a fleshy prison they didn’t choose.
 Gender can not be superficial and substantially important at the same time.
-This issue is not going away anytime soon, and in many respects they have valid points and commentary.
+This issue is not going away anytime soon, and in many respects these activists both have valid points and commentary.
 Gender activists also deserve to be called out on their inconsistency and hypocrisies.